bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 # Why write another math library?

-The goals of `glam` and the trade offs I have made are primarily being focused on good `f32` performance by using SIMD when available and a simple API.
+My goal writing `glam` and the trade offs I made are primarily being focused on good `f32` performance by using SIMD when available and a simpler API.
 This is at the expense of genericity, there is no `Vector3<T>` type, just `Vec3` which is `f32` based.
 This decision, while limiting, means there is no need for generics or traits which keeps the API and internal implementation pretty simple.
-Note that it would be possible to support `f64` or generic types in the future but it's not a high priority for me, in my experience most games use `f32`.
+Note that it would be possible to support `f64` or generic types in the future but it's not a high priority for me, in my experience most games use `f32` almost exclusively.

-`glam` also avoids baking mathematical correctness into the type system, there are no `Point3` or `UnitQuaternion` types for example, it is up to the programmer if they want their `Vec3` to behave as a point or a vector or if their quaternion is normalised.
+`glam` also avoids baking mathematical correctness into the type system, there are no `Point3` or `UnitQuaternion` types for example, it is up to the programmer if they want their `Vector3` to behave as a point or a vector or if their quaternion is normalised.
 This decision sacrifices enforced runtime correctness via the type system for performance and a smaller, simpler API.